Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 The second part of the evaluation will consist of evaluating the performance of the best algorithm trained on the modified environment and comparing it to the performance of the best algorithm trained on the original environment.
 The goal is to observe whether the addition of the lift and lever has a significant impact on the performance of the

 In the same aspect this evaluation will also consider the training process of the algorithms, including the impact on the convergence speed and the number of training episodes required to reach a certain level of performance.
-=== Evaluation Metrics
+== Evaluation Metrics
 The evaluation metrics will be based on the reward obtained by the team of agents in the environment.
 The reward is a scalar value that represents the number of gems collected by the agents and the rate of success in reaching the exit point.
 The reward is calculated as follows:
 - The reward is the sum of the number of gems collected by the agents.
 - The reward is the number of agents that reached the exit point.

-== Implementation requirements
+= Implementation requirements
-The objective of this thesis is to develop a new feature in the LLE environment that consists of adding a lift, which allows agents to have more possible actions.
-With this new feature, the aim is to evaluate the performance of previously trained MARL algorithms on the original environment and observe whether potential bottlenecks arise from the addition of this element.
+In order to achieve the objectives of this thesis, some features must be implemented in the LLE environment.
+These features include the lift and lever, ut also add a new architecture for the environment allowing addtionnal layer which will be needed for the lift.
+With those new features, the aim is to evaluate the performance of previously trained MARL algorithms on the original environment and observe whether potential bottlenecks arise from the addition of this element.
 The lift is designed to be used in conjunction with the lever, which activates the lift.

-=== Lift
+== Lift
-The lift is a terrain type that allows agents to reach higher levels in the environment.
+The lift is a terrain that allows agents to reach higher levels in the environment.
 It is designed to work with the lever, which activates it.
 The lift can be used to access new areas of the environment, enabling agents to explore and find alternative paths to their goals.

+Implementation-wise, the lift need to be added as a new tile type in the environment and possess the following properties:
+- It is crossable and occupiable by agents.
+- It should be able to linked to a lever.
+- It need to be able to have a spatial representation.
+- If the lift is not on the same floor as the agent, the agent will not be able to go on the lift.
+- The lift should be able to switch floors when the lever is activated.
-=== Lever
+== Lever
-The lever is a terrain type that agents can interact with when standing on it.
+The lever is a terrain that agents can interact with when standing on it.
 The lever activates the lift, allowing agents on the lift to switch floors.
 It is intended to work in conjunction with the lift, enabling agents to reach new areas of the environment.

+Implementation-wise, the lever need to be added as a new tile type in the environment and possess the following properties:
+- It is crossable and occupiable by agents.
+- It need to be able to have a spatial representation.
+- If the lever is not activated, the lift will not switch floors.
+- Add a mechanism of interaction to be able to activate the lever when an agent is standing on it.
+== Extra dimension
+By adding a third dimension to the environment, there is a need to modify the current architecture of the environment to allow for the representation of all features mentioned above.
+This includes the lift and lever, as well as the additional layer for the observation.
 == Other possiblilities
 === Proximity channel
 A instresting feature that could be added to the LLE environment is a proximity channel.
 This channel would allow agents to communicate with each other when they are close enough, enabling them to share information in some limited way.